mansourjabin/cdn-ip-database/README.md

 Contributions are welcome.
 Please open a pull request to add or correct entries.

 - Include provider name
-- Provide direct official URL(s) for IPv4 and/or IPv6 lists (if any)
+- Provide direct provider-published URL(s) for IPv4 and/or IPv6 lists (if any)
-- Add ASN(s) if officially documented
+- Add ASN(s) if documented by the provider
 - Add a short note for special cases (e.g., “no public list”, “paid API only”)
-- If the source is not obviously official, include a reference link to docs
+- If the source is not clearly provider-published, include a reference link to docs

 ## Keywords